-- A. Acts of Insubordination: Any act of disrespect, defiance or disobedience to any superior officer for any proper and lawful order or command. - B. Administrative Charge: Filing a complaint against personnel charging the employee with violation of internal rules, regulations, policies or procedures. - C. Aggravated Insubordination: An act of insubordination which involves physical force or the threat of physical force. - D. BlueTeam: Computer program used to enter information into IAPro.
+- A. Acts of Insubordination: Any egregious act of abusive or insolent language, disrespect, defiance or disobedience to any superior officer for any proper and lawful order or command. - B. Administrative Charge: Filing a complaint against personnel charging the employee with violation of internal rules, regulations, policies or procedures. - C. Aggravated Insubordination: An act of insubordination which involves physical force or the threat of physical force. - D. BlueTeam: Computer program used to enter information into IAPro.
 BlueTeam shall also be the computer program designated for complaint intake.
-Refer to IAPro & BlueTeam General Order 2005-02 for details. - E. Bureau Commander: Member with the rank of Deputy Chief, who is in charge of a Bureau which consists of multiple Divisions, Commands, Precincts or Units.
+Refer to IAPro & BlueTeam General Order 2005-02 for details.

-- F. Command Rank Officer: Member with the rank of Captain or above, who is in charge of a Precinct/Division; a Precinct Commander. - G. Complaint Against Personnel Form (CAP): A form used to document and describe sustained administrative charges after a complete and thorough investigation. - H. Discharge/Termination: Separation from employment with the City of Newark, Police Division. - I. Disciplinary Conference: (also known as Command Conference): An administrative review of sustained disciplinary violation/s held by a Precinct/Division Commander for minor offenses. - J. Disciplinary Conference Officer: The Precinct/Division Commander who usually chairs the Disciplinary Conference. - K. Disciplinary Matrix: A uniform guide used to impose discipline in a progressive manner for all violations of Division policy as defined herein.
-The disciplinary matrix is a guide used for fairness and consistency.
-It accounts for the seriousness of the infraction, prior disciplinary history of the personnel involved and aggravating and mitigating circumstances. - L. Division Policy: All-inclusive of Rules, Regulations, Memoranda and General Orders. - M. Final Notice of Disciplinary Action: A written notice served on an employee, after a Disciplinary Conference or Trial Board, which imposes the Disciplinary Action for the offenses he/she has been found guilty of (DPF-31B). - N. IAPro: Case management computer program used in tracking and analyzing information such as complaints, charges, hearings, discipline, grievances, firearms discharges, police pursuits, police-involved accidents, use of force, awards, commendations, training, and various monitoring levels of individual employees. - O. Investigation of Personnel (I.O.P.): An objective inquiry into alleged offenses of improper procedures, neglect of duty, breaches of integrity, and misconduct.
-An IOP may lead to a Complaint Against Personnel Form (CAP). - Major Offense: Serious violation/s of Division rules, regulations, policy or procedures which includes any criminal violation of Federal or State Laws.
+- E. Bureau Commander: Member with the rank of Deputy Chief, who is in charge of a Bureau which consists of multiple Divisions, Commands, Precincts or Units. - F. Command Rank Officer: Member with the rank of Captain or above, who is in charge of a Precinct/Division: a Precinct Commander. - G. Complaint Against Personnel Form (CAP): A form used to document and describe sustained administrative charges after a complete and thorough investigation. - H. Demonstration of Respect: Any lower form of disrespect or defiance displayed towards a superior, such as failing to address a superior by rank, non-verbal actions or other lesser discourteous behaviors or gestures. - I. Discharge/Termination: Separation from employment with the City of Newark, Police Division. - J. Disciplinary Conference: (also known as Command Conference): An administrative review of sustained disciplinary violation/s held by a Precinct/Division Commander or Executive Officer, (in Commander's absence) for minor offenses. - K. Disciplinary Conference Officer: The Precinct/Division Commander who usually chairs the Disciplinary Conference. - L. Disciplinary Matrix: A uniform guide used to impose discipline in a progressive manner for all violations of Division policy as defined herein.
+The Disciplinary Matrix is a guide used for fairness and consistency.
+It accounts for the seriousness of the infraction, prior disciplinary history of the personnel involved and aggravating and mitigating circumstances. - M. Division Policy: All-inclusive of Rules, Regulations, Memoranda and General Orders. - N. Final Notice of Disciplinary Action (FNDA): A written notice served on an employee, after a Disciplinary Conference or Trial Board, which imposes the Disciplinary Action for the offenses he/she has been found guilty of (DPF-31B). - O. IAPro: Case management computer program used in tracking and analyzing information such as complaints, charges, hearings, discipline, grievances, firearms discharges, police pursuits, police-involved accidents, use of force, awards, commendations, training, and various monitoring levels of individual employees. - P. Investigation of Personnel (I.O.P.): An objective inquiry into alleged offenses of improper procedures, neglect of duty, breaches of integrity, and misconduct.
+An IOP may lead to a Complaint Against Personnel Form (CAP). - Q. Major Offense: Serious violation/s of Division rules, regulations, policy or procedures which includes any criminal violation of Federal or State Laws.
 This includes any serious breaches of city ordinances or motor vehicle violations.
-Major offenses shall be the subject of a Trial Board.
-A pattern exhibiting minor offenses of similar nature or accumulation of multiple minor offenses can be used to upgrade a minor offense to a major offense.
+Major Offenses shall be the subject of a Trial Board.
+A pattern exhibiting Minor Offenses of similar nature or accumulation of multiple Minor Offenses can be used to upgrade a Minor Offense to a Major Offense.
 This process shall be properly documented.
 A penalty for violation/s of Major Offenses shall be more than five (5) working days at any one time.